JPaulMora/Pyrit/README.md

 # How to use #

 _Pyrit_ compiles and runs fine on Linux, MacOS X and BSD.
 I don't care about Windows; drop me a line (read: patch) if you make _Pyrit_ work without copying half of GNU ...
-A guide for [installing](https://github.com/JPaulMora/Pyrit/wiki/Installation.md) _Pyrit_ on your system can be found in the [wiki](https://github.com/JPaulMora/Pyrit/wiki).
-There is also a [Tutorial](https://github.com/JPaulMora/Pyrit/wiki/Tutorial.md) and a [reference manual](https://github.com/JPaulMora/Pyrit/wiki/ReferenceManual.md) for the commandline-client.
+A guide for installing _Pyrit_ on your system can be found in the [wiki](https://github.com/JPaulMora/Pyrit/wiki).
+There is also a [Tutorial](https://github.com/JPaulMora/Pyrit/wiki/Tutorial) and a [reference manual](https://github.com/JPaulMora/Pyrit/wiki/ReferenceManual) for the commandline-client.

 # How to participate #

-You may want to read [this wiki-entry](https://github.com/JPaulMora/Pyrit/wiki/ExtendPyrit.md) if interested in porting Pyrit to new hardware-platform.
+You may want to read [this wiki-entry](https://github.com/JPaulMora/Pyrit/wiki/ExtendPyrit) if interested in porting Pyrit to new hardware-platform.
-Contributions or bug reports should be posted on the [Issue-tracker](http://code.google.com/p/pyrit/issues/list).
-General questions get answered on Pyrit's mailing-list; just send an eMail to pyrit@googlegroups.com or see http://groups.google.com/group/pyrit.
+Contributions or bug reports should be submitted as [Issues] (https://github.com/JPaulMora/Pyrit/issues).